Back to Results

 6. Hong S, Porter TF, Lu Y, Oh SF, Pillai PS, Serhan CN., “Resolvin E1 metabolome in local inactivation during inflammation-resolution”, The Journal of Immunology, 2008 Mar 1; 180(5):3512-3519.

 Originally from Newton, Massachusetts, Timothy Porter, MD completed his undergraduate studies in Chemistry and Spanish at Amherst College, before working in a biochemistry research laboratory at Brigham and Women’s Hospital in Boston for two years.
 Dr. Porter then attended medical school at UMass in Worcester before completing a residency in pediatrics at Hasbro Children’s Hospital/Brown University.
-Afterwards, he joined the division of pediatric hospitalists at Floating Hospital for Children and Signature Healthcare Brockton Hospital.
+Afterwards, he joined the division of pediatric hospitalists at Tufts Children's Hospital and Signature Healthcare Brockton Hospital.
 Dr. Porter enjoys running, cooking and traveling.

 Member, American Academy of Pediatrics